biggoweit/File_Editor-Hex-Bin-Char-/README.md

 ### Usage

+First the program will ask for the file's name and allow to input: file_name.bin
-When running the program, you’ll a simple menu is shown in the terminal:
+After loading the file and validating if it's not empty, a simple menu is shown in the terminal:
 Menu:
 1. Display file content
 2. Edit a byte